antenatal and newborn screening programme

 Screening is not currently recommended for this condition.

-Screening for SMA is not recommended by the UK NSC.
-This is because:
+Screening for SMA was not recommended by the UK NSC because:

-• there is not evidence to show how effective a screening programme would be
+• there was not evidence to show how effective a screening programme would be

-• the best way to support people who receive positive results is not known
+• the best way to support people who receive positive results was not known

-• there is no evidence for effective treatments for people who do not show symptoms of SMA
+• there was no evidence for effective treatments for people who do not show symptoms of SMA

-• the long term effects of a new treatment called nusinersen which can improve symptoms in children with SMA are unknown
+• the long term effects of a new treatment called nusinersen which can improve symptoms in children with SMA were unknown

-• there is no evidence on the effectiveness of nusinersen in children without symptoms
+• there was no evidence on the effectiveness of nusinersen in children without symptoms

-• the evidence on how well the test for SMA performs is limited
+• the evidence on how well the test for SMA performs was limited

-• there is not enough information about the total number of people affected by SMA
+• there was not enough information about the total number of people affected by SMA

 Supporting documents from the 2018 review